PostgREST/postgrest-benchmark/README.md

 - A `t3a.nano` instance with PostgreSQL.
 - A `t3a.nano` instance with PostgREST + Nginx.

 This setup, including the size of the EC2 instances, can be modified with environment variables.
-As the PostgreSQL server instance size increases, its settings are modified according to [PGTune](https://pgtune.leopard.in.ua/) recommendations.
+As the EC2 instance size increases, PostgreSQL settings are modified according to [PGTune](https://pgtune.leopard.in.ua/) recommendations.
+PostgREST pool size is also tuned according to the EC2 instance size.

 ## Requirements